Contrasting Deer Consumer Products (OTCMKTS:DEER) and Aterian (NASDAQ:ATER)

 Aterian, Inc., together with its subsidiaries, operates as a technology-enabled consumer products company in North America and internationally.
 It provides Artificial Intelligence Mohawk e-Commerce Engine, a software technology platform, which uses machine learning, natural language processing, and data analytics to design, develop, market, and sell products.
 The company's platform provides home and kitchen appliances; kitchenware, heating, cooling, and health and beauty products; and air quality appliances, such as dehumidifiers, humidifiers, and air conditioners under the hOmeLabs, Vremi, Xtava, RIF6, Aussie Health, Holonix, Truweo, Mueller, Pursteam, Pohl and Schmitt, and Spiralizer brands.
 It also sells essential oils.
 The company primarily serves individual online consumers through Amazon and other e-commerce platforms, as well as through its owned and operated websites and other marketplaces.
 The company was formerly known as Mohawk Group Holdings, Inc. and changes its name to Aterian, Inc. in April 2021.
 Aterian, Inc. was founded in 2014 and is headquartered in New York, New York.

-Receive News & Ratings for Aterian Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Aterian and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Deer Consumer Products Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Deer Consumer Products and related companies with MarketBeat.com's FREE daily email newsletter.